 Ever wondered why blockchains are spoken of in layers?
 What is layer one, two, three, and layer zero?
 Here is the explainer.

-Want to learn some interesting factoids about ?
-Of course you do.
+Want to learn some interesting facts about crypto?
 Among the most foundational concepts you’ll encounter are "Layer 0," "Layer 1," and "Layer 2."
 These terms refer to different levels of blockchain infrastructure.
 They each play a unique role in crypto networks’ speed, security, and scalability.

 So let’s break these chains down so you understand some of the base concepts of crypto and blockchain.